convisoappsec/conviso-docs/docs/integrations/gitlab.md

 ### CI/CD Configuration

-Accessing your project's main page, you must set the ```FLOW_API_KEY``` variable with a Conviso Platform API key.
+Accessing your project's main page, you must set the ```CONVISO_API_KEY``` variable with a Conviso Platform API key.
 If you don't have a key, it can be found on your platform user's profile editing page, following the steps below:

 1. In the upper right corner, click on your username and on **Edit profile**;